open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 ## A history of the last months

-The OpenTelemetry contributors have used the existing OpenTelemetry Spring Boot starter to instrument Spring Boot native image applications with OpenTelemetry without byte code instrumentation.
-They have improved the starter in the last months.
-For example, they have added the OTLP log export.
-The OpenTelemetry starter provides auto-instrumentation for Spring HTTP frameworks.
-So, by adding the starter dependency to your project, you will benefit from the instrumentation of HTTP requests:
+The OpenTelemetry Spring Boot Starter allows to add OpenTelemetry to your application without byte code instrumentation.

+The OpenTelemetry Java contributors have used this to instrument Spring Boot Native Images.

+By adding the starter dependency to your project, you will benefit from an OTLP exports of logs (added the last months), spans and metrics with an auto-instrumentation for Spring HTTP frameworks out of the box:

 ```xml
 <dependencies>